UniMath/agda-unimath/src/graph-theory/dependent-sums-reflexive-graphs.lagda.md

   pr2 pr1-Σ-Reflexive-Graph = refl-pr1-Σ-Reflexive-Graph
 ```

-### The second projection of the dependent coproduct reflexive graph
+### The second projection of the dependent sums of reflexive graph

 ```agda
 module _